novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-36.md

 Noticing this, Kim Ah-young quickly added,

 “We are also a semiconductor company.
-If my father aims to make our company the best semiconductor company in the world, I need to understand the information and communication sector well.”
+My father aspires to elevate our firm to the pinnacle of the global semiconductor industry, I need to gain thorough understanding of the information and communication sector.”

 “Oh…that makes sense.”